-A team of foreign fellows of Awaji Youth Federation had a unique experience of receiving a Shinto blessing at Izanagi-Jingu Shrine, one of the oldest shrines in the entire Japan, for the first time in our life time.
+A team of foreign fellows of Awaji Youth Federation had a unique experience of receiving a Shinto blessing at Izanagi Jingu, one of the oldest shrines in the whole of Japan, for the first time in living memory.

 Table of Contents